-Figure management partition creation wizard (1) - partition selection
+Figure 8.3 Management partition creation wizard (1)

-In the management partition creation wizard (1) - partition selection screen, select partition used as management partition.
+In the [Management partition creation wizard (1)] screen, select partition used as management partition.

 In [Candidate partition], partitions that can use as management partition at the node executing management partition creation are displayed.
 If the partition used as management partition is selected with the check mark, it becomes possible to click the <Next> button.